stephband/scribe/README.md

 # Scribe

+Scribe makes it easy to write music on the web.

-Scribe turns JSON into SVG music notation.
+Scribe turns an array of notes and chords into music notation that is rendered in SVG.
+Writing a tune is as simple as

 ## Scribe(svg, data, options)